-In addition, CHI provides management and financial support to Christel House Academy, Inc. (Academy), an affiliated network of charter schools located in Indianapolis, Indiana.
-The Academy includes Christel House Academy South, Christel House Academy West and Christel House DORS.
-The financial information related to the Academy is not consolidated in these financial statements as these organizations are not under the control of CHI within the meaning of FASB ASC Topic 958, Not-For-Profit Entities.
+In addition, CHI provides management and financial support to Christel House Academy, Inc. (dba CH Indianapolis), an affiliated network of charter schools located in Indianapolis, Indiana.
+CH Indianapolis includes Christel House at Manual, Christel House Academy West and Christel House DORS.
+The financial information related to CH Indianapolis is not consolidated in these financial statements as these organizations are not under the control of CHI within the meaning of FASB ASC Topic 958, Not-For-Profit Entities.

-All material interorganizational accounts and transactions have been eliminated in combination and consolidation.
+All material interorganizational accounts and transactions have been eliminated in consolidation.